Spring 2019 Program Description and Call for Applications

 Full-time faculty members at USC and CHLA as of the date of the award are eligible to apply as PI.
 PIs should explain in their cover letter the extent of their commitment to a research career and provide any supplementary materials including confirming materials from a department chair.

 - Postdocs, residents, fellows, students, and community members can be included as co-Is.

 - International Faculty who are non-US citizens/permanent residents must have a USC appointment and currently hold a visa to allow them to remain in the US long enough to complete the proposed project.

 Investigators may only submit one application in which they are listed as PI or Co-PI.
 However, a PI can be on more than one grant if he/she is listed as a co-investigator.
-Note: an applicant may only receive salary support from one award as PI or co-I.

 - Arial font, 11pt